madhums/node-imager/README.md

   , imager = new Imager(imagerConfig, 'Rackspace') // or 'S3' for amazon
 ```

-#### Notes

-1. If your bucket name contains dot(s) make sure you set `secure: false`, otherwise
-you will run into [this](https://github.com/LearnBoost/knox/issues/125).
-2. Setting the `keepNames: true` for the variant retains the name of the uploaded file.
-(check the example imager config)

 ### Uploading file(s)

 The callback recieves an err object, a files array (containing the names of the files which were